How to Prepare Your Snow Thrower for Storage in the Off-Season

 The auger's rubber paddles become worn with use.
 They should be replaced if any excessive wear is present.

 Step 5 - Inspect the belt

 Remove the belt cover on the side of the snow thrower.
-Check the belt for signs of wear, cracks, fraying, etc.
+Check the belt for signs of wear, cracks, fraying, etc. and replace if necessary